dfarrel1/fix_matlab_vector_graphics/README.md

 ## Overview
 Contained within are two separate workarounds for fixing Matlab vector graphics output (eps, pdf).
 They both unite objects of the same color that Matlab fractures when exporting.

 The first is a jsx javascript hack.
 As it is, this will only work on **Macs** if you want to do everything from Matlab.
-You still use it on a **Windows** machine (I think), but you will need to open the vector graphics file in Illustrator manually, then select the script to run through Illustrators dropdown menu:
+You can still use it on a **Windows** machine (I think), but you will need to open the vector graphics file in Illustrator manually, then select the script to run through Illustrators dropdown menu:
 Illustrator -> File -> Scripts -> Other Scripts -> Select fixMatlabPDFOutput.jsx.